-How Can I Choose the Best New Orleans Criminal Defense Attorney?
+How Can I Choose the Best Criminal Defense Attorney?

 Your fate hangs on the balance of your criminal trial or plea bargain and you need a lawyer who is up to the task of protecting your future.
 To find the best criminal law firm in New Orleans, look for a lawyer with experience, dedication, a track-record of success, compassion and an understanding of your situation.

 Bloom Legal has embraced technological innovations to provide better defense for clients and we provide personalized one-on-one service.
 We will work to minimize the cost and stress of your trial, reduce the times you need to come to court and do everything we can to help you get the best outcome.

 Arrested in New Orleans

 The city of New Orleans is one of most popular tourist destinations throughout the United States.
 A continuous number of conventions, festivals, parties, and events occur throughout the year drawing in millions of tourists and locals as well.
 During these celebrations and events, some partygoers and revelers may find themselves on the wrong side of municipal law.
 After all, this is New Orleans, which is home to arguably the largest party of the year during their Mardi Gras festival occurring throughout Bourbon Street and the French Quarter.
 At Bloom Legal, counseling and representing both tourists and local residents is a very common matter.
 In fact, a large number of individuals are arrested every year for a whole host of municipal offenses that are generally easily expunged under the provisions of Article 893 and Article 894.